 Either way, you should first determine how many references you want to include.
 This depends on your career level.

 You never know.
 The hiring manager may only contact one or two, or all references on your list.
-Just make sure they have plenty options to choose from if one of them is unavailable.
+Just make sure they have plenty of options to choose from if one of them is unavailable.

 If you decide to provide full details, consider listing your references in chronological order, starting with the person you worked with most recently.